 Get ‘hands-on’ at the Test Lab!

 The EuroSTAR Conference Test Lab has become a firm favourite among attending delegates.
 That’s because the Lab is an opportunity to meet new friends and to learn something new outside of the conventional classroom setting or your working environment.
-This year at the Test Lab there is something different happening.
-Test Lab creators James Lyndsay and Bart Knaack return as Test Lab Masters intent on taking things up a notch!
+This year at the Test Lab you can expect robots, some games, practical sessions for your testing and lots more.

-James and Bart are building an all-new playground!
-The TestLab at EuroSTAR 2016 will let you shake down a cluster of interdependent servers, get to grips with a handful of open-source tools, make first-hand observations of first-time users, explore unit test coverage and trigger emergent behaviours.
+The TestLab at EuroSTAR 2017 will feature some open-source tools to try out, will give you the chance to explore unit test coverage and more.
 If that’s not enough, you can spend a happy moment playing in certification corner with IoT puzzles designed to illustrate techniques from testing exams, or take a robot for a walk.
-Get ready for Tuesday night’s hackathon, and pick up one of our coveted (yet cheap but very priceless) awards.
+Caring on from the success of last year’s event, the Test Lab Party and Hackathon returns with DJ’s games, and a chance to pick up one of our coveted (yet cheap but very priceless) awards.

 At the heart of the Expo, the EuroSTAR Conference Test Lab is your opportunity to give real, hands-on context to ideas you’ve heard speakers talk about in sessions.
 Run by testers for testers, we have set up a range of environments and testable systems to help you practice what you’ve learned.
 We have an open, friendly atmosphere to include you in conversation and discussion no matter what your level of experience, and have put together plenty of testing challenges to get you started.